Vanilla ice cream on top of chocolate cake

 When done, store your finished dessert in an airtight container with a snug lid to protect it from freezer burn.
 Place it in the freezer and enjoy it with extra toppings inside the house, out on the patio with friends, in the backyard at a family barbecue or however you choose.

-No matter how you decide to indulge, be sure to visit our recipe database and get Chef Jeffrey’s Old Southern Vanilla Ice Cream recipe at home.
+No matter how you decide to indulge, be sure to visit our recipe collection and get Chef Jeffrey’s Old Southern Vanilla Ice Cream recipe at home.
 And let us know how it goes!

 Vanilla ice cream in pot: Tina Phan/American Statesman